Anis-cherfi/MC4.5/README.md

 ## Installation:
 The source code uploaded is designed to be integrated into the Weka software tool:(https://www.cs.waikato.ac.nz/ml/weka/)

+In order to use the MC4.5 classifier, please download the Weka software tool and this repository.
+Notice that only weka can be downloaded from the official repository (the version used of weka is 3.8).
+Then add all these files to the classpath:
+>
+> weka-3.8\weka\src\main\java\weka\classifiers
+>

 ## Contributors:
 - Anis Cherfi (anis.cherfi@isg.rnu.tn) (main contributor and maintainer).
 ## Associated paper: